 When your company invests the resources to properly segment your leads by buyer persona and buyer’s journey stage, your prospects and clients not only have a much more favorable impression of your company’s ability to address their goals and solve their problems.

 However, the benefits are much greater.
 By now understanding exactly what each buyer persona wants to know at each stage of their buyer’s journey for your products and services, you can proactively deliver educational resources that stay one step ahead.

 So with better segmentation, and having resources for each buyer persona and buyer’s journey stage, you’re proactively educating your potential clients about what matters most to each.

 That way, by the time your sales team is involved, your sales team can do with it does best: selling and closing, rather than educating on a one-off basis.

 Instead, your sales reps can observe how each lead interacts with different kinds of content and offer assistance at the exact moment that active buyers are ready for a sales-related conversation.

-Moreover, your sales team will be an order of magnitude more helpful to prospects and clients as they’ll be able to personalize the conversation to the kinds of issues that the person has shown the most interest in.
+Moreover, your sales team will be an order of magnitude more helpful to prospects and clients as your sales reps will be able to personalize the conversation to the kinds of issues that the person has shown the most interest in.